Bog Snorkelling - The Lowdown

 The wet conditions characteristic of peatlands are unfavourable for certain animal groups, but provide ideal conditions for others, especially those with an aquatic phase in their life cycle, such as dragonflies.
 The limited range of bog plants limits the diversity of plant-eating animals (herbivores), while the lack of nutrients such as calcium can limit the amount of vertebrates and shelled molluscs.
 Invertebrates such as beetles, moths and dragonflies are better adapted to the conditions and many are resident throughout the year.
 Few mammal species, apart from the Irish hare and the red deer, are permanent residents of peatland.
 The lack of predators and human disturbance makes some peatlands ideal for birds to nest and bring up their chicks.
 The abundance of insects, spiders and frogs, plus the amount of nutritious vegetation and berries provides food for several species.

 To learn more about peatlands - including their types and distribution, wildlife and plants, conservation, education opportunities, and sites you can visit - see here.

 Below are just a few ideas of peatland areas you can visit in Northern Ireland.

 Places To Visit

 Peatlands Park, close to the southern shores of Lough Neagh, was the first of its type in the British Isles and was specifically established to promote and facilitate peatland awareness and issues.

 Situated at the foothills of the Sperrins, An Creagán is distinctively designed to mirror the archaeological sites of the area and give you the opportunity to step back in time.
-It also offers archaeological, environmental and cultural tours.
+It also offers a range of archaeological and environmental information.

 Cuilcagh is a well established location for hillwalkers with an established network of trails that lead you in and around the Mountain Park.
 If reaching the summit is not for you, venturing someway into the park using one of the walking routes will give you a taste of the beauty that can be found there.